AaltoSciComp/python-for-scicomp/content/parallel.rst

 If we run this in a Jupyter notebook or through a Python script, **it will automatically use multithreading** through OpenMP.
-We can force numpy to use only one thread by setting an environment variable (either ``export OMP_NUM_THREADS=1`` or ``export MKL_NUM_THREADS=1``, depending on how numpy is compiled on your machine), and this will normally result in significantly longer runtime.
+We can force NumPy to use only one thread by setting an environment variable (either ``export OMP_NUM_THREADS=1`` or ``export MKL_NUM_THREADS=1``, depending on how NumPy is compiled on your machine), and this will normally result in significantly longer runtime.